FabricMC/fabric-docs/develop/migrating-mappings.md

 ## Migrating to Yarn {#migrating-to-yarn}

-First, you'll need a `migrateMappings` command that will convert your current mappings to Yarn Mappings.
-This can be easily found on [the Develop site](https://fabricmc.net/develop) under Mappings Migration, and an example is given below as well.
+First, you need to run a `migrateMappings` command that will convert your current mappings to Yarn Mappings.
+This can be found on [the Develop site](https://fabricmc.net/develop) under Mappings Migration.
+For example:

 ```groovy
 migrateMappings --mappings "1.21.10+build.2"